zkochan/passport-local-mongoose/README.md

 * authenticate() Generates a function that is used in Passport's LocalStrategy
 * serializeUser() Generates a function that is used by Passport to serialize users into the session
 * deserializeUser() Generates a function that is used by Passport to deserialize users into the session
 * register(user, password, cb) Convenience method to register a new user instance with a given password.
 Checks if username is unique.
-See [login example](https://github.com/saintedlama/passport-local-mongoose/tree/master/examples/login).
+See [login example](https://github.com/zkochan/passport-email/tree/master/examples/login).
 * findByUsername() Convenience method to find a user instance by it's unique username.
 * createStrategy() Creates a configured passport-local `LocalStrategy` instance that can be used in passport.

 ## License
-Passport-Local Mongoose is licenses under the [MIT license](http://opensource.org/licenses/MIT).
+Passport-Email is licenses under the [MIT license](http://opensource.org/licenses/MIT).